sakshiRathi00/Smart-Baby-Cradle/README.md

 Sending notification to parents via BLYNK app.

+## about
+project uses ESP8266 nodeMCU controller with inbuilt wifi module

-this project is coded in embedded c using arduino ide and the simulation is done in proteus software
+this project is coded in embedded c using arduino ide

+and the simulation is done in proteus software